Degrassi: The Next Generation season 7: Episodes

-Season seven premiered during Noggin's teen-oriented block, "The N," three months before its CTV debut; Canadian viewers had to wait until the thirteenth episode to watch an episode before American viewers.
+Season seven premiered during Noggin's teen-oriented block, The N, three months before its CTV debut; Canadian viewers had to wait until the thirteenth episode to watch an episode before American viewers.
 The N broadcast the season in three separate waves, airing the first seven episodes from 5 October to 16 November 2007, before putting the show on hiatus.
 On 31 December 2007, The N was spun off from Noggin into its own separate channel, and the second wave of episodes aired on the new network from 8 February 2008 to 9 May, before returning once again on 11 July for the remaining six episodes.
 In Canada, the season premiere aired 14 January 2008 and aired a new episode each week until the season finale on 23 June.

-The N aired Bust a Move Part 1 & 2 together as The Degrassi Spring Break Movie.
+The N aired "Bust a Move" Parts 1 and 2 together as The Degrassi Spring Break Movie.
 The N aired episode 718, "Another Brick in the Wall" before 717, "Talking in Your Sleep", and 721, "Everything She Wants" before 720, "Ladies Night".
-CTV held back episode 703, "Love is a Battlefield," and broadcast it after episode 719, "Broken Wings".
+CTV held back episode 703, "Love Is a Battlefield", and broadcast it after episode 719, "Broken Wings".

 This list is by order of production, as they appear on the DVD.